 - A few complaints mention that to access customer service, you have to be subscribed to a premium plan.

 Trustpilot.com rated MyHeritage at 4 of 5 stars, with over 2,500 reviews.
 Over 60% of the reviews were of the highest rating, and 16% give it 4 stars.
 Only 15% of users found it to be Bad, at 1 star.
 Many of the criticisms and praises here were the same as on Amazon.

 If you are trying to build a family tree and understand your family history, MyHeritage is a great choice.
 Not only are their DNA results some of the most rigorous in the industry, but their business was built on building family tree information.
 They have the largest databases of non-DNA family tree information, and over 100 million users.
 However, this advanced information is only available for a rather steep price.
-This company does not offer health-related genetics testing, but is an industry leader in ancestry testing, competing mainly with Ancestry.com.
+According to our research, while writing this MyHeritage review, the company does not offer health-related genetics testing, but is an industry leader in ancestry testing, competing mainly with Ancestry.com.